Skip to content

 Setup the Data Directory

-Running a block producer requires syncing with three chains: the relay chain, the Tanssi chain, and the appchain it has been assigned to.
+Running a block producer requires syncing with three chains: the relay chain, the Tanssi chain, and the network it has been assigned to.

 Run the following command to create the directory where your block producer will store the databases containing blocks and chain states: